zsc2003/ShanghaiTech-SI252-Final-Project/README.md

 ## week 3 (2025/6/1)
+- Contextual bandit: We replaced the internal mechanism of the discrete diffusion version of the RL project with a more precise alternative to mask version, but the results did not improve.

 - Stochastic bandit: We did further explorations on the stochastic bandit problem.
 With different settings: different number of arms, different hyperparameters, different types of reward distributions. \
 More research work such as combining with restless bandit, converting dream policy's idea into a stochastic bandit problem, backing up the codes are the TODOs.